futuandrei/HR-App/Installing-json-server.md

 Then:
 `npm install`

-All this did not work.
+All this did not work!!!!